Hailey Baldwin Shows Off Her Bikini Body On Hawaii Winter Vacation

 A photo posted by Hailey Baldwin (@haileybaldwin) on

-20-year-old Baldwin has a busy year ahead of her.
-The model just announced that she will be the new face of L’Oréal Professionnel, along with Taylor Hill, according to Elle.
+Baldwin has a busy year ahead of her.
+The model just announced that she will be the new face of L’Oreal Professionnel, along with Taylor Hill, according to Elle.

 I am super happy to join the L’Oréal Professionnel family this year !
 Can’t wait to share the @lorealpro campaigns with you ???????? #LorealPro